NVIDIA/JAX-Toolbox/rosetta/rosetta/projects/pax/README.md

 ### Native FP8
 Rosetta Pax containers also provide support for native FP8 through XLA.
 Enabling FP8 can be done by adding the following command-line flag to `paxml/contrib/gpu/scripts_gpu/run_pile_singlenode.sh`: `--fdl.USE_FP8=True`.
 When using native FP8, TE must be disabled.
 For a detailed explanation of native FP8 support in Pax, as well as a comparison between native FP8 and TE FP8, please refer to the [NATIVE_FP8](https://github.com/NVIDIA/JAX-Toolbox/blob/main/rosetta/docs/NATIVE_FP8.md) documentation.

+### Flash Attention
+CuDNN flash attention is now enabled by default via XLA.
+Divergence has been observed with the GPT 126M model with flash attention enabled.
+If you observe divergence when running GPT 126M, you can disable flash attention using the following XLA flag: `--set_xla_gpu_enable_cudnn_fmha=False`.

 ## XLA Flags
 We recommend setting the following XLA flags when running experiments: